Jump to Recipe Print Recipe

 Gluten free oatmeal cookie dough in the mixing bowl.

-🔑 Sandi says: EVERY gluten free flour blend has a different grain-to-starch ratio, and this can affect your cookie dough in big ways.
+๐Ÿ”‘ Sandi says that every gluten-free flour blend has a different grain-to-starch ratio, which can affect your cookie dough in big ways.
 If your dough is made with a starchy gluten free flour blend, you may need to add more flour.
+You can read Why Gluten-Free Flour Blends Vary for more details.
+The bottom line is if your dough is super wet, add more flour, and if your dough is dry and crumbly, add more melted butter.

 Unbaked gluten free cookies on a parchment paper-lined cookie sheet.

-Step 4: Drop dough balls onto a cookie baking sheet with a medium-sized cookie scoop.
+Step 4: Drop the cookie dough balls onto a cookie baking sheet with a medium-sized cookie scoop.
 Press down slightly with your hand to flatten slightly.

-Press down slightly with your hand to flatten the oatmeal cookies.
-Don’t eat that gluten free oatmeal cookie dough since there are raw eggs!
+Press the cookies down slightly with your hand to flatten the oatmeal cookies.
+Don’t eat that gluten-free oatmeal cookie dough since there are raw eggs!
 (I know you will be tempted!!)
-Trust me, these gluten free oat cookies are just as good baked!!
+Trust me, these gluten-free oat cookies are just as good baked!!

-Step 5: Bake the cookies at 350º F for 10 minutes.
+Step 5: Bake the cookies at 350ยบ F for 10 minutes.
 Remove them from the oven and allow to cool on a wire cooling rack.

 Oatmeal raisin cookies on a cooling rack.